salomvary/soundcleod/README.markdown

 - Click Open when prompted **“SoundCleod” is from an unidentified developer.
 Are you sure you want to open it?**
 - Optionally drag SoundCleod from Applications into the Dock

+To use media keys on macOS Mojave (10.14) or newer:

+- Click Open System Preferences when prompted **"SoundCleod would like to control this computer using accessibility features.**
+- Alternatively, if you do not get prompted, open System Preferences > Security & Privacy > Privacy > Accessibility
+- Click the lock to make changes (at the bottom)
+- Tick the checkbox to allow SoundCleod access the media keys (add SoundCleod with the + button if it is not listed)
+- **Restart SoundCleod**

 **Important!** Minimum required macOS version is 10.9.x (Mavericks).

 ### For Windows